 Groundwater will seep into the mine pit.
 GSI conservatively estimates the average seepage rate over the entire proposed mine area to be 783 gpm.
 See Sorab Panday, Addendum to Modeling the Groundwater Flow System at the Proposed Twin Pines Mine on Trail Ridge (Nov.
-9, 2022) [MLUP App.
+9, 2022) [SMLUP App.
 O].
-Because standing water reduces the efficiency of the dragline mining operation, seepage water will be evacuated as necessary to keep the water depth in the mine pit at 8 feet or less.
+Because standing water reduces the efficiency of the dragline mining operation, seepage water will be evacuated as necessary to keep the water depth in the mine pit below 8 feet.
 Pumps will be used to remove seepage water.
 The pumps will be connected to large diameter hoses to convey water evacuated from the pit to Water Management Pond M1.

 The depth of the mine pit will vary as it moves, but at its maximum (50 feet) the pit's volume will be 39.4 MG.
 Given ongoing dewatering and that the water table is below ground surface, the pit will not fill to this level, except potentially due to precipitation from an extreme weather event.
 Further, given that up to 8 feet of water can be maintained in the pit, the entire volume of water would not need to be removed.
 Nevertheless, the full volume of the pit would be approximately equal to the storage capacity of Water Management Pond M1.
-An additional 73.5 MG of storage capacity is available in ponds M2-M4.
+An additional 73.5 MG of storage capacity is available in M2-M4.
 As discussed below, evaporators to be installed in the Water Management Ponds will have sufficient capacity to evaporate additional seepage water added to the ponds on a daily basis.
-The calculations on which these statements are based are shown in Figures 1 and 2 below.

 To the extent possible, any work stoppages that could result in substantial volumes of seepage water accumulating in the mine pit will be scheduled at a time when sufficient storage capacity is available below target elevation.
 Evaporators will be used to draw the ponds down before such events as necessary to ensure sufficient freeboard is available.
-Stoppages lasting 10 to 24 hours are expected to be necessary routine maintenance on a monthly basis.
-Dewatering will continue during these periods, provided the shutdown is expected to last no more than 2 to 3 days.
-Dewatering will be discontinued during longer stoppages until mining resumes.